-Gene interaction networks across species: In an attempt to transfer knowledge derived from Arabidopsis gene regulatory networks to crops, a number of studies have compared species-specific expression networks in Arabidopsis to a crop species, to identify the “best” ortholog for a given Arabidopsis gene.
-The idea is that the best ortholog for a gene must have a similar “network neighborhood” as well as a similar sequence.
-Such platforms include PlaNet [Mutwil 2011 Plant Cell], Starnet [Jupiter 2009 BMC Bioinformatics], CoP [Ogata 2010 Bioinformatics], and ATTED-II [Obayashi 2011 Plant and Cell Physiology].
-However, these approaches ASSUME the existence of enough data in the target (e.g. crop) species to construct reliable co-expression networks under conditions of interest.
-Further, these approaches are limited to pair-wise comparisons of species, with the exception of PlaNet [Mutwil et al 2011] and Starnet [Jupiter 2009 BMC Bioinformatics].
+Enabling gene interaction networks across plant species: In an attempt to transfer knowledge derived from Arabidopsis gene regulatory networks to crops, a number of studies have compared species-specific expression networks in Arabidopsis to a crop species, to identify the “best” ortholog for a given Arabidopsis gene.
+The idea that a number of studies have explored is that the best ortholog for a gene must have a similar “network neighborhood” as well as a similar sequence.
+Such analysis platforms include PlaNet [Mutwil 2011 Plant Cell], Starnet [Jupiter 2009 BMC Bioinformatics], CoP [Ogata 2010 Bioinformatics], and ATTED-II [Obayashi 2011 Plant and Cell Physiology].
+All of these platforms share the commonality of building co-expression networks within each species, and comparing networks across species post-hoc.
+One of the limitations of all of these approaches is that they assume the existence of enough data in the target (e.g. crop) species to construct reliable co-expression (and potentially other) networks under conditions of interest.
+This assumption can lead to two problems: (i) there may be insufficient data in the target species to support the conclusions, and (ii) the discovery of network modules is limited in scope.
+Because most of the newly sequenced species will be “data poor” (compared to the models), we propose a novel approach that takes advantage of data-rich species to learn and infer networks in data-poor species.
+[Dennis doesn’t love these last few sentences.
+It might just get us enemies and may not be true:] Additionally, the current approaches to comparative networks are mostly limited to pair-wise comparisons of species; Starnet [Jupiter 2009 BMC Bioinformatics], CoP [Ogata 2010 Bioinformatics], and ATTED-II [Obayashi 2011 Plant and Cell Physiology], with some exceptions such as PlaNet [Mutwil et al 2011].
+By contrast, our cross-network method aims to mine correlation data from multiple species simultaneously to learn and infer networks across any species of interest.